Ali-chakaroun/ISEP-LivingDocumentation/README.md

 The process of rendering documentation can be summarized as follows:
 1. **Analysis**: Run the Analyzer over the source code of your project.
 This creates a  Living Documentation JSON file.
+   1. Install the analyzer as a maven plugin [see maven plugin](#maven-plugin)
+   2. Include the maven plugin in your project (see  [ldj-maven-plugin-example](/ldj-maven-plugin-example) for an example)
+   3. Either include the ldj plugin in your build script, or call the plugin manually (through `mvn ldj:livingdocumentation`)
 2. **Render the documentation**: Use a (custom) renderer that reads the generated JSON file and outputs documentation

 > Renderers are applications that you can write yourself making use of the support _Libraries_.
 These interpret the analyzed code and create documentation files.